Government Consumption in Malaysia

 GDP growth grows at softest pace in a year in Q1

-GDP growth moderated to 7.0% year on year in the fourth quarter, from 14.2% in the third quarter.
-Q4’s reading was the worst since Q1 2022.
+GDP growth moderated to 5.6% year on year in the first quarter from 7.1% in the fourth quarter of last year.
+Q1’s reading marked the slowest growth since Q1 2022.

 Commenting on the outlook, Euben Paracuelles and Rangga Cipta, economists at Nomura, said:

 “We still believe the growth outlook is deteriorating and will disappoint official forecasts […].
 We continue to expect GDP growth to slow sharply to 4.2% this year from 8.7% in 2022 (below [Bank Negara Malaysia’s] 4.4%), led by declining export growth, which we think will have quick negative spillover effects for domestic demand via falling wage growth and softening labor markets.”

 “We maintain our view that headline growth momentum will fade starting from the second quarter.
 An anticipated recovery in global electronics demand will provide a tailwind to Malaysia’s goods exports by the second half of 2023, allowing headline growth to stabilise around the fourth quarter of this year.”